 First on the list: Pop Physique.
 It is a barre class that uses a mat, a ball, and two-pound weight to sculpt your whole entire body.
 How?
 Think ballet but on crack.
 But upon looking at all the raving reviews on Yelp, and close proximity to my apartment, I have to see what it is all about.

 Next: Soul Cycle.
 Nothing scares me more than stationary bikes and really enthusiastic people yelling at me.
 I want to get away from the crazies not stand still and listen to them tell me how to pedal.
 Atlas, I will succumb to the ever popular work out of cycling, and see why Bon Jovi loves this drill so much.
 If I am going to do this, I am going to the best- Soul Cycle, and branch off of the elite Equinox.
 You can buy sessions at a time, so it makes it easier to test out.

 Lastly: Yogis Anonymous.
 Oh man, I take it back.
 This is what scares me the most.
 Why, I have no idea.
-But I feel that I can seriously injury myself more doing Yoga than I had ever done playing field hockey for six straight years.
+But I feel that I can seriously injure myself more doing Yoga than I had ever done playing field hockey for six straight years.
 I am used to fast past, adrenaline pumping workouts.
 Yoga is the furthest from what I am used to.
 It Focuses on breathing, stretching, and using only your body to do the work.
 But again, with raving Yelp reviews and close proximity, this is a place I am willing to test out yoga.

 This is going to be an interesting month of July.
 I will keep you posted on how it all goes; which ones are “Yes!
 This is awesome” and which ones are “I will never do that again”.